-There is an additional benefit in using a lower data output rate.
-It provides better rejection of signals in the frequency band of interest.
-For example, with a 50Hz data output rate, a significant signal at 75Hz may alias back into the passband at 25Hz.
-This is due to the fact that rejection at 75Hz may only be 66dB in the stopband-frequencies higher than the first notch frequency (see Figure 4).
-However, setting the data output rate to 10Hz provides 135dB rejection at 75Hz (see Figure 6).
-A similar benefit is gained at frequencies near the data output rate (see Figures 7, 8, 9, and 10).
-For example, with a 50Hz data output rate, rejection at 55Hz may only be 105dB (see Figure 7).
-With a 10Hz data output rate, however, rejection at 55Hz will be 122dB (see Figure 8).
-If a slower data output rate does not meet the system requirements, then the analog front-end can be designed to provide the needed attenuation to prevent aliasing.
-Additionally, the data output rate may be increased and additional digital filtering may be done in the processor or controller.
+There is an additional benefit in using a lower data-output rate: it provides better rejection of signals in the frequency band of interest.
+For example, with a 50Hz data-output rate, a significant signal at 75Hz can alias back into the passband at 25Hz; this is due to the fact that rejection at 75Hz must only be 66dB in the stopband-frequencies higher than the first-notch frequency (see Figure 4).
+However, setting the data-output rate to 10Hz will provide 135dB rejection at 75Hz (see Figure 6).
+A similar benefit is gained at frequencies near the data-output rate (see Figures 7, 8, 9, and 10).
+For example, with a 50Hz data-output rate, rejection at 55Hz may only be 105dB (see Figure 7); however, with a 10Hz dataoutput rate, rejection at 55Hz will be 122dB (see Figure 8).
+If a slower data-output rate does not meet the system requirements, then the analog front end can be designed to provide the needed attenuation to prevent aliasing.
+Additionally, the data-output rate can be increased and additional digital filtering can be done in the processor or controller.

-Application note A Spreadsheet to Calculate the Frequency Response of the ADS1250-54 (SBAA103) available for download from TI's web site www.ti.com provides a simple tool for calculating the ADS1250's frequency response for any CLK frequency.
+Application note SBAA103, A Spreadsheet to Calculate the Frequency Response of the ADS1250-54 (available for download at www.ti.com) provides a simple tool for calculating the ADS1250 frequency response for any CLK frequency.